tobiasdemendonca/tf-charmed-maas-training/docs/how_to_restore.md

    ```bash
    juju integrate postgresql maas-region
    ```
-1. If you would like to run PostgreSQL in HA mode (a total of 3 PostgreSQL units), now you can re-run your `terraform apply` step for the `maas-deploy` module as detailed in [README.md](../README.md) with `enable_postgres_ha=true`, and wait for its completion.
+1. If you would like to run PostgreSQL as a multi-node deployment (a total of 3 PostgreSQL units), now you can re-run your `terraform apply` step for the `maas-deploy` module as detailed in [README.md](../README.md) with `enable_postgres_ha=true`, and wait for its completion.

    Otherwise, simply re-run the `terraform apply` step for the `maas-deploy` module to ensure your configuration is now managed by Terraform.
 You should only observe a plan with modifications to the output:
    ```bash